taulukointipalvelut/utab-server/INTERFACE.md

 ### compute team allocation [PATCH]

- * if simple option is true, it doesn't use debater scores in computing matchups.
+ * if simple option is true, it doesn't use speaker scores in computing matchups.
  + Parameters
     + r: 1 (number)
     + tournament_id: 323242342432 (number)